christiangideon/christiangideon.github.io/workexperience.markdown

 In the summers of 2020 and 2021, I worked at Amazon as a software developer intern on the Alexa Communications team.
 I was initially selected to work at Amazon by applying for the <a href = "https://www.amazonfutureengineer.com/scholarships" target = "_blank"><u>Amazon Future Engineer Scholarship and Internship</u></a>, and I became one of 100 recipients of the $40,000 college scholarship and internship reward for 2020.

 <br><br>In 2020, I worked remotely with another Amazon Future Engineer recipient on an internal system designed to streamline part of the process Amazon Product Managers utilize to collect data.
 For this, I created a system from front to back that product managers could use to easily accomplish their individual goals.
+This new code resulted in a saved data processing runtime which shrunk by 90% from what it was before.
 Through the process, I learned to communicate effectivey with stakeholders, coworkers, and other Amazon employees online.

 <br><br>After my first summer, I was invited back to the team in 2021 to fly to Seattle and work at the Amazon headquarters with my Alexa Communications team as a full Software Development Engineer Intern.
 This was done in a hybrid setting, given that the Covid-19 pandemic was still subsiding.
 The solo project I took on during this time was a data analysis program for Amazon Machine Learning Engineers to utilize with their machine learning model for Alexa Communications.
 This is where I learned that I enjoy working in person more than I do online, as I can more effectively get to know my coworkers and the projects they are working on (along with how our projects would work together to make a long-term impact at Amazon).<br><br>